 - you meet the conditions regarding previous employment, which may include also employment periods in other countries

-- you have moved to Finland after becoming unemployed.
+- you are staying or living in Finland after becoming unemployed.

 Apply for unemployment benefits in your country of residence, if you were resident there already while working in Finland and you do not intend to stay in Finland after becoming unemployed.
 If you have been temporarily laid off in Finland or your employment relationship in Finland is still valid, you can receive basic unemployment allowance from Finland regardless of where you live.